 - Causation: plaintiff must prove the defendant’s actions were a direct end legal cause of plaintiff’s injuries.
 Depending on the jurisdiction, direct causation occurs when defendant’s actions were a but for cause of plaintiff’s injuries.
 Legal causation occurs when defendant’s actions were foreseeably likely to cause plaintiff injuries.
 There are other various legal theories in which defendant can argue that there was an intervening cause and the defendant could therefore not be held liable for the injury.
 In cases like these, it is essential to discuss with your trial attorney the necessary steps to take to determine defendant’s fault.

 - Damages: there must be some type of injury that plaintiff has suffered as a result of defendant’s breach of their duty.
 There must be some type of damage to personal property or an injury to the person themself.
 Some jurisdictions consider types of economic injury not a valid damage to negligence.
-For more information on negligence, visit our page here.
+For more information on negligence, you may also contact one of our attorneys.